limbernie/limbernie.github.io/_posts/2019-10-26-safe-htb-walkthrough.md

 ## Privilege Escalation

-During enumeration of `user`\'s account, I noticed the presence of a KeePass database and five image files in the home directory as well.
+During enumeration of `user`'s account, I noticed the presence of a KeePass database and five image files in the home directory as well.

 <a class="image-popup">
 ![8924871a.png](/assets/images/posts/safe-htb-walkthrough/8924871a.png)
 </a>

 This feels strangely familiar to BigHead.
-Well, in any case, let's grab these files to my attacking machine but note that there\'s no `nc` in this machine.
-We\'ll just have to transfer our `nc` over.
+Well, in any case, let's grab these files to my attacking machine but note that there's no `nc` in this machine.
+We'll just have to transfer our `nc` over.

 <a class="image-popup">
 ![f2aa8982.png](/assets/images/posts/safe-htb-walkthrough/f2aa8982.png)